 This post will explore these functions and provide actionable resources to help you build a robust marketing strategy.

-Keep reading to learn more, or if you’d like to receive more expert marketing advice like this, subscribe to Revenue Weekly!
+Keep reading to learn more, or if you’d like to receive more expert marketing advice like this from our award-winning marketing agency, subscribe to Revenue Weekly!
 We’ll send pro marketing tips straight to your inbox twice a month.

 What are the functions of marketing?

 The seven functions of marketing are marketing information management, financing, product and service management, pricing, promotion, selling, and distribution.
 To help your business grow, you need each area to come together and build a productive marketing approach.

 Why do you need to understand all 7 marketing functions?

 You might be wondering why you need to understand each of the functions of marketing.
 You might also be trying to understand how they all tie back to marketing — aren’t other teams responsible for some of them?

 For functional marketing that achieves success, all teams must work together.
 Each marketing function informs the next, and success requires a holistic view.
 For instance, your marketing communications impact your sales team’s success, and your distribution strategy affects whether your promotions drive real results.

 As we explore each marketing function, you’ll see how they all work together to add depth to your marketing strategy.

 7 functions of marketing

 Ready to dive deeper into the functions of marketing and how you can implement them into your strategy?
 Keep reading for an overview of each!